LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D1-WebPage-io.md

 </html>
 ```

+**Exercise**: Open this web page in a browser and explore the objects in the console.

 ### Referencing HTML Elements

-We can reference elements directly through the DOM tree, like this:
+We could reference elements directly through the DOM tree, like this:

 ```javascript
 document.body.children[0].innerHTML = "Dom Demo"; // Change the h1 element
 ```

-But usually, we use some method to search for an element by id, selector or some other identifying feature.
+But usually, we use a special method to search for an element by id, selector or some other identifying feature.

 For the examples below, assume we have this in our web page: